September 21, 2021

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

-After many high-profile ransomware attacks being extensively covered by multiple media outlets, we’ve all become familiar with these incidents.
-Ransomware is a malicious software, or “malware” that can be designed in many harmful forms and is executed by cyber criminals to block and lock users from their computers and files until a ransom is paid.
-Ransomware has evolved within the last two years with the addition of data exfiltration, threat of reputational harm and even the addition of Distributed Denial-of-Service attacks to push the unwilling payer with solid remediation efforts to pay.
-But is paying the victim’s only option?
-What happens if they don’t?
+Ransomware is a type of malware (malicious software) that can be designed in many harmful forms.
+Cyber crooks use it to block and lock users from their computers and files until a ransom is paid.
+With many high-profile ransomware attacks in recent news headlines, we have all become familiar with these incidents.
+Ransomware has evolved over the years with the addition of data exfiltration, threat of reputational harm, and even the addition of distributed denial-of-service (DDoS) attacks to force the unwilling payer to meet ransom demands.

 Want to learn more?